Thorfix/XPlain/README.md

 - Anthropic API token

 ## Getting Started
-1. Configure your Anthropic API token using one of these methods:
+1. Configure your LLM provider and API token using one of these methods:
    - Set it in `appsettings.json`:
      ```json
      {
+       "LLM": {
+         "Provider": "Anthropic",
+         "Model": "claude-3-5-sonnet-latest",
+         "ApiKey": "your-api-key-here"
+       },
        "Anthropic": {
          "ApiToken": "your-api-token-here"
        }